Vjekoslav Perica

+Biography

-In his youth, Perica was a talented basketball player who was a member of KK Jugoplastika's first team, but ultimately found academic pursuit more important than his sports career.
+In his youth, Perica was a basketball player who was a member of KK Jugoplastika's first team, but ultimately found academic pursuit more important than his sports career.
 He graduated from the Faculty of Law in Split in 1980.

 From 1985 to 1990 Perica was employed as the secretary of the government's Committee for Relations with Religious Communities.
 From 1988 to 1991 he wrote a column in Nedjeljna Dalmacija called "Religion and Politics", and interviewed virtually all religious leaders in the former Yugoslavia.

 After being fired from his job in 1990, Perica went to the United States where he obtained a MSc in political science (1994) and history (1995), as well as a PhD in history (1998), all from the University of Minnesota.
 His PhD thesis, "Religious revival and ethnic mobilization in Yugoslavia, 1965–1991: A history of the Yugoslav religious question from the reform era to the civil war", won him awards from both the United States Institute of Peace and the Harry Frank Guggenheim Foundation.
 From 1999 to 2007 he worked as a visiting lecturer on a number of American universities.

 Perica is the author of the book Balkan Idols: Religion and Nationalism in Yugoslav States (New York: Oxford University Press, 2002).
 He is a former Research Fellow at the Woodrow Wilson International Center for Scholars and the United States Institute of Peace.
 In 2007 Perica was a U.S. Fulbright scholar in Belgrade, Serbia.